DhananjaH/AZ_Devops/README.md

-This is the azure devops repo
+This is the azure devops Pipeline file for website hosting.